Goodness in $n$-angulated categories: Further explorations

 For this section, let $R$ be a commutative local ring with principal non-zero maximal ideal $\mathfrak m=(p)$ satisfying $\frak m^2=0$.
-It was originally proved in \cite{bjt} that the category of finitely generated free $R$-modules can be equipped with an $n$-angulated structure for $n\>3$ if $n$ is even, and also for $n$ odd if $2p=0$.
-We state this as Theorem \ref{exoticangulation}.
-We then provide an example of a morphism of $n$-angles which is not middling good.
-First we need to recall a few definitions.
+It was originally proved in \cite{bjt} that the category, \cat C, of finitely generated free $R$-modules can be equipped with an $n$-angulated structure for $n\>3$ if $n$ is even, and also for $n$ odd if $2p=0$ such that the suspension is the identity functor on \cat C. An example of an $n$-angle in \cat C is